 We also recommend that you start contacting lenders at the same time you start your real estate agent selection process.
 Selecting a lender and getting pre-approved for your mortgage before you select a real estate agent puts you in a stronger position to act quickly to purchase a property.

-The table below outlines key tips for how to select a real estate agent.
-Remember to interview multiple agents, focus on their relevant experience and get references.
+Below we outline key tips for selecting a real estate agent.
+Always remember to interview multiple agents, focus on their relevant experience and get references.

 Use our get pre-approved form to get approved and mortgage quotes from multiple lenders.
 The form is free, no obligation and requires minimal information.
 Getting pre-approved gives you a competitive advantage for your home search by making your offer stand out.